XYplorer-Scripts/ResolveFileContents/README.md

-To ensure the maximum number of variables are available for use this script manipulates the selection so that the common `<cur*>` as well as the `<prop>` can return appropriate values for each individual file.
+To ensure the maximum number of variables are available for use this script manipulates the selection so that the common `<cur*>` as well as the `<prop>` variables can return appropriate values for each individual file.
 By default an instant color filter will be applied to highlight which file is currently being transformed.

-When all items have been processed the script will attempt to restore the original selection (included focused item) and any existing color filters.
+When all items have been processed the script will attempt to restore the original selection (including focused item) and any existing color filters.

 ----------